-The Applicant has not selected the specific module vendor, but intends to use a manufacturer that has the capability and experience to provide approximately 425,000-570,000 modules for this project.
+The Applicant has not yet selected the final solar panel technology to be utilized for this project, but has committed to using silicon-based crystalline modules.
+The Applicant has not yet selected the specific module vendor, but intends to use a manufacturer that has the capability and experience to provide approximately 1,100,000 modules for this project.

-The Applicant would create a collector system made up of a network of electric and communication lines that would transmit the electric power from the solar arrays to a common location, at which point the power would be delivered to the existing high-voltage transmission system.
+The Applicant would install a collector system made up of a network of electric and communication lines that would transmit the electric power from the solar arrays to a central location, at which point the power would be delivered to the existing high-voltage transmission system.

-The electricity from the solar panels is generated in direct current ("DC").
+The electricity from the solar panels would be generated in direct current ("DC").
 DC power from the solar panels would be delivered through electric lines, which would travel through cable trays on the racking and then to combiner boxes.
 Power from the combiner boxes would be transmitted to groups of components, collectively called an inverter, which would include an inverter that converts DC to alternating current ("AC"), a step-up transformer that increases the voltage to 34.5 kV, and a cabinet containing power control electronics.

 Each inverter would deliver AC power to a common substation through a system of buried electric lines and associated communication lines.
 The Applicant intends for each portion of the AC collector system to originate in one of the solar fields and terminate at the substation.
 The Applicant has committed that those portions of the AC collector system outside the fenced solar fields and fenced substation would be buried at least thirty-six inches below grade.
-The

-Applicant will use warning tape to mark the lines and register the underground facilities with the Ohio Utilities Protection Service.
+The Applicant will use warning tape to mark the lines and register the underground facilities with the Ohio Utilities Protection Service.

-The substation for the project would be located on a parcel of land adjacent to and south of the existing American Electric Power Wildcat substation.
-The major components of the Applicant's substation would be collection line feeders and breakers, a 34.5 kV bus, a main power transformer that steps up the voltage to 138 kV, a high-voltage breaker, metering/relaying transformers, disconnect switches, equipment enclosure containing power control electronics, and a lightning mast.
+The project substation would be located on a parcel of land adjacent to a planned Dayton Power and Light 345kV 3-breaker ring bus station.
+The major components of the substation would be collection line feeders and breakers, a 34.5 kV bus, a main power transformer that steps up the voltage to 138 kV, a high-voltage breaker, metering/relaying transformers, disconnect switches, equipment enclosure containing power control electronics, and a lightning mast.
+An approximately 30 foot long 138kV transmission line would connect the project substation to the planned Dayton Power and Light substation.